panda-lr/ban-stick/README.md

 ## 🧠 How to Use

-1. Make sure you’re OP or have the required permissions.
+1. Make sure you're OP or have the required permissions.
 2. Run `/banstick` to get your Ban Stick (a Blaze Rod).
 3. **Right-click** a player → opens the Ban Menu GUI.
 4. Choose a duration and reason to confirm.